Twilight Sparkle: My Little Pony: Pony Life

 Twilight appears alongside the rest of the Mane Six in the series My Little Pony: Pony Life.
 The show features a different animation technique and focuses more on slice of life-style stories than Friendship Is Magic.
 In Pony Life, she appears as an alicorn from the beginning of the series, but is never referred to as a princess.

-Fifth My Little Pony incarnation (2021–present)
+Fifth My Little Pony incarnation (2021–2024)

 My Little Pony: A New Generation

 Twilight makes a cameo appearance at the start of the film, during an imaginary sequence depicting a playtime session between Sunny Starscout, Hitch Trailblazer, and Sprout Cloverleaf that goes awry when Sprout acts as if Rarity were an evil unicorn due to prejudices between the three pony races having resurfaced following Twilight's implied passing.
 Her cutie mark appears in the film as the symbol in both Sunny's diary and a window in an abandoned Zephyr Heights airport.